josephm1/Safe-API-Doc/index.md

 When you free a handle the reference is freed from memory and you are then able to make another handle of the same type of resource.

+### Initialising
+The first step to interact with the SAFE Network is to initialise your application.
+You need to pass information about your application to the API, App ID, Name and Vendor.

-### Connecting and authorising on the SAFE Network
+### Connecting and Authorising

 There are two network states in the SAFE API: Connected and Authorised.

  The user doesn't need to be signed in to connect.
 When you are connected you can 'READ', this means you can only read Public data and aren't able to preform actions such as: uploading to a Immutable or Mutable Data Structure, modifying entries, inserting permissions or getting Keys.

 The user needs to be signed to authorise.
+To authorise you need to specify which containers and permissions your app wants to access and whether you would like to use your own App Container.
 When you are authorised you have full access to the SAFE API and are able to preform all actions.

-TODO:App Info

 ## Data on the SAFE Network